Become a Run Leader

 Since the Covid-19 pandemic this course is being delivered online.

-You will learn essential health and safety for leading a group run, how to structure running training sessions appropriate to the level of your runners (including warm-ups, cool-downs and stretches), and how to plan suitable running routes.
+When training to become a running coach, you will learn essential health and safety for leading a group run, how to structure running training sessions appropriate to the level of your runners (including warm-ups, cool-downs and stretches), and how to plan suitable running routes.

 Please note the minimum age for this course is 18.